Information about 2017 volunteer applications will be updated in May 2017.

 All volunteers must arrange their own meals, although your MIFF Volunteer Pass will get you a discount on food and drink at selected festival venues.

 Unfortunately, if you cannot attend the volunteer briefing, it will not be possible for you to volunteer with MIFF.
 Vital information and training will happen on this day.

 Each volunteer will receive four single session Admit One passes on the briefing day, then at the end of each shift will receive a further single session Admit One pass.

 Admit One passes are not linked to individual volunteers.
 This means that you can use multiple single session Admit Ones to attend films with friends or family, rather than being limited to attending films by yourself or with a paying friend.
 This also means that if you work more than the required seven shifts, you receive more Admit One passes and have the opportunity to see more films.

 If you work more than 10 shifts, you will also be offered a MIFF Membership for the coming year.

 By being involved with the festival you will also have the chance to meet lots of new people, make new friends and learn new skills in a creative, fun environment.

-If you are interested in working in the film industry, it’s also a fantastic way to be a part of a world-renowned festival, and a great way to get a foot in the door; many people who currently work with MIFF started as volunteers.
+If you are interested in working in the film industry, it’s also a fantastic way to be a part of a world-renowned festival, and a great way to get a foot in the door; many people who previously or currently work with MIFF started as volunteers.